-West Bengal panchayat election: Repolling begins at 696 booths in 19 districts
+West Bengal panchayat elections: Repolling underway at 696 booths in 19 districts

 The State Election Commission had ordered repolling on the basis of reports of violence and tampering with ballot boxes and ballot papers.

-Repolling for the panchayat elections began on Monday morning at 696 booths across West Bengal, a day after the polling process was declared void due to allegations of violence and electoral malpractices.
+Repolling for the panchayat elections is underway at 696 booths across West Bengal on Monday, a day after the polling process was declared void due to allegations of violence and electoral malpractices.

-The panchayat elections, which took place on July 8, were marred by widespread violence which had left 15 persons dead.
+The panchayat elections, which took place on July 8, were marred by widespread violence.
+At least 20 persons have died in poll-related violence till Monday, according to The Indian Express.
 Incidents of destruction of ballot boxes and intimidation of voters were also reported in some areas of the state.

 The State Election Commission ordered repolling at 696 booths in 19 districts on the basis of reports of violence and tampering with ballot boxes and ballot papers, PTI reported.
 The highest number of such booths was in Murshidabad district (175), followed by Malda (109).